Where do kobs live?

 What is a kob?

-The kob is similar in appearance to the impala, but the two species are not related.
+This antelope is similar in appearance to the impala, but the two species are not related.
 The Ugandan kob generally is reddish-brown, but other subspecies range from light brown to almost black.
 The underside of the body is white, a white ring appears around each eye, and a white patch or chevron appears on the throat; a black stripe runs down the front of each foreleg.
 Horns occur only in males and though lyre-shaped, they are shorter, thicker, and ringed almost to the tip.

 Kobs are dependent on larger animals for prime grazing conditions.